 Looking for a job on social media sites?
 Get 7 social media tips for job seekers and learn how to get a job using social media with these social media job search tips.

-Were you ever asked to attach a link to your social media profiles on your resume?
+Were you ever asked to include the links to your social media profiles in your resume?
 If not, this doesn’t mean that the interviewer didn’t look you up on Facebook or Twitter when they received your resume.

 Sure, this might sound a bit intimidating, especially if you consider your social media profile personal, but these days it’s more likely than not that recruiters scan your social media profile before calling you in for an interview.

 Why is this so?
 Because the interviewers believe that your social media profile is able to tell them more about you than both your cover letter and the CV.
 And it actually can.

 For example, if you claim to be serious and collected, but your Facebook account is filled with inappropriate jokes and photos of you drinking, this will very likely affect their impression of you, and not in a good way.

 The same happens if you badmouth your previous employers on social media or do other things that could compromise the image you’re trying to project.

 While you might feel a bit uneasy about this, this is important to know.
 Making your social media profile a tool as powerful as your resume and cover letter could greatly aid you in your job search.